getsolus/help-center-docs/troubleshooting/installation-issues/en.md

++++
+title = "Installation Issues"
+lastmod = "2017-09-22T20:13:14+03:00"
++++
 # Installation Issues

 ## Can't install in EFI mode

 The live ISO will attempt to install Solus by the same method it was booted.
 If it is unable to install the boot loader to the ESP, then it is likely booted in legacy mode.
-Ensure that the ISO has been created via a [supported method](https://solus-project.com/articles/installation/preparing-to-install/en/) and that an EFI boot is selected from the boot options.
+Ensure that the ISO has been created via a [supported method](/articles/installation/preparing-to-install/en/) and that an EFI boot is selected from the boot options.

 You can check whether the Solus ISO has booted in EFI mode by checking the for the existence of `ls /sys/firmware/efi` (if it's not found, then it's booted in legacy mode).